sendauth/sa-sdk-go/README.md

-# Go API client for sa-sdk-go
+# Go API client for api

 Authentication and identity management API for SendAuth platform